vespakoen/docs/database/schema.md

 <a name="adding-indexes"></a>
 ## Adding Indexes

 The Schema builder supports several types of indexes and they are dead simple to add to your table.
-Let's walk through each one.
+There are two ways to add the indexes.
+Each type of index has its method; however, you can also fluently define an index on the same line as a column addition.
+Let's take a look:

+**Fluently creating a string column with an index:**

+	$table->string('email')->unique();

+Pretty nice, huh?
+However, if defining the indexes on a separate line is more your style, here are example of using each of the index methods:

 **Adding a primary key to the table:**